APN-Pucky/HEPi/README.md

 ## Goals

-The goal of this project is to provide a simple and easy to use interface to common high-energy-physics tools (currently mainly SUSY related).
+The goal of this project is to provide a simple and easy to use interface to common high-energy-physics tools (currently mainly SUSY related Tools).
-Tools parameter scans and plotting is also included.
+Parameter scans and plotting is also included.
 Different tools should just be plugged in and out as desired (i.e. generate a SUSY spectrum before running a scan with MadGraph).

 ## Idea